Jmion/aviation-co2-impact/README.md

 Even though the aviation industry is quite protective of its data, we were able to find several open source datasets that will help us to achieve our goal:

-*Update Milestone 2 : only the dataset used are listed, others that were mentionned in Milestone 1 and not used are removed*

 * https://en.wikipedia.org/wiki/Fuel_economy_in_aircraft

 By scraping this page, we will infer the following informations: airplanes average seat number and fuel burn (CO2).